 Runner Up Ealing Young Musician of the Year

-BBC Young Musician of the Year Instrumental Strings Category semi-Finals
+BBC Young Musician of the Year Instrumental Strings semi-Finals